dcdpr/did-btc1/chapters/CRUD-Operations.md

 #### Construct DID Update Payload

-This algorithm takes in a `btc1Identifier`, `sourceDocument`, `sourceVersionId`, and `documentPatch` objects.
-It applies the `documentPatch` to the `sourceDocument` and verifies the resulting `targetDocument` is a conformant DID document.
-Then it constructs and returns an unsigned ::DID Update Payload::.
+The Construct DID Update Payload algorithm applies a `documentPatch` to a `sourceDocument` and verifies the resulting `targetDocument` is a conformant DID document.

+It takes the following inputs:
+* `identifier`: a valid **did:btc1** identifier
+* `sourceDocument`: The source DID document to apply the `documentPatch` to
+* `sourceVersionId`: the version ID of the source DID document
+* `documentPatch`: a valid JSON Patch object used to update the `sourceDocument`

+It returns the following output:
+* `didUpdatePayload`: a newly created ::DID Update Payload:: object

 1. Check that `sourceDocument.id` equals `btc1Identifier` else MUST raise
    `invalidDidUpdate` error.